michaelkoss/stackedits/agile-estimation-planning/PITCHME.md

 ## Agile Estimation and Planning
 ---
 ## Goal of Estimation/Planning
-Inform stakeholders when features will be done
+As a development team, we need to inform stakeholders when features will be done so they can make informed decisions on budget and priority.
 +++
 ## Traditionally
 1. Stackholders give an idea